-Many of these are on low incomes such as the homeless, refugees, the elderly and disabled people.
-These figures are even higher amounts those living below the poverty line as majority of disadvantaged people still have no access to a computer.
+Many of these are on low incomes such as the refugees, young people in the care system, homeless, the elderly and disabled people.
+These figures are even higher amounts these groups and those living below the poverty line where majority of disadvantaged people still have no access to a computer.
 Without access to the Internet there is a severe barrier to gaining employment and connecting with family and friends.
 Furthermore, they are disadvantaged through not being able to perform tasks on-line or access cheaper deals for utilities and shopping.
 There is also a cost to the economy in that non-Internet users cost more for local Councils to service, as an example.

 Socially and Digitally excluded people cannot connect cheaply with friends and family or access jobs and many of those that have never used a computer are those from low income households or, having no household at all.

 SocialBox.Biz as a part of its social impact digital inclusion initiative collects disused but still working laptop computers in order to support disadvantaged groups with computers.
 They work with charities in the areas of homelessness, ex offenders, young refugees, young people in the care system and the elderly.

 If you’re a company, or a larger organisation we need your old laptops and other no longer needed tech now for our long-standing initiative.
 The pandemic has shone a light on digital poverty and we have a manifesto, which includes eradicating digital poverty by 2030.

 Read more and share even if you are not able to contribute your old tech at this time:

 So how can you get involved ?
 If you run a business or any other organisation, you can instruct your IT department to contact SocialBox.Biz regarding your disused but still working laptops via SocialBox.Biz platform.
 SocialBox.Biz, a digital inclusion and laptop donation platform, will redistribute the items through qualifying accommodation services charity partners.